How Local Law Enforcement Organizations Can Build an Autism Awareness & Outreach Program

 Program Manager, Missing Children Division

 Joy Paluska joined the National Center for Missing & Exploited Children in 2019 as a Program Manager in the Missing Children Division.
-In this role, she oversees the Disaster Preparedness and Response Program and supports special projects related to children on the autism spectrum and children of color.
-Between 2010-2018 Joy served as a civil servant within the Executive Office of the President.
-Prior to that she worked in disaster recovery with both FEMA and the American Red Cross.
-Joy began her career at the Leadership Conference on Civil and Human Rights and following that worked as an attorney for Legal Aid and in private practice in her home state of Illinois.
+In this role, she supports NCMEC’s programming related to disaster preparedness & response, children on the autism spectrum, and outreach to Native American, Indigenous & tribal communities.
+Between 2010-2018, Joy served in operational roles within the Office of Administration of the Executive Office of the President.
+Prior to that she worked in disaster recovery with FEMA and the American Red Cross.
+Joy began her career in 1997 at the Leadership Conference on Civil and Human Rights and following that worked as an attorney for Legal Aid in her home state of Illinois.
 Joy is a graduate of the University of Iowa and the City University of New York School of Law at Queens College.

 John Bischoff (Moderator)